Webinar Popup Cancel button

 7. Nike

-The recognizable Nike "Swoosh" has an intriguing origin story.
+Nike's logo is undeniably one of the most recognizable logo in the world.
+The Nike "Swoosh" has an intriguing origin story.

 The logo was created in 1971 by graphic design student Carolyn Davidson, who sold it to Nike co-founder Phil Knight for just $35.
 The text was initially a part of the logo.
 However, it is no longer necessary.
 Only a few other businesses, such as Shell or Apple, can claim that their logo is instantly recognizable to everyone.